 Good Guys Wear Black helped establish the formula that Norris will use again and again in all his subsequent film projects — the decent good guy who, despite having martial arts skills, would rather try to find a peaceful solution to a problem.
 Born in Oklahoma in 1940, Norris learned martial arts during his brief stint in the Air Force during the 1960s.
 Following Steve McQueen’s advice, Norris tried acting, and after a succession of highly successful action films, he became a bona fide movie star.

-Good Guys Wear Black’s success at the box office made Norris one of the most recognizable action stars of his generation, and his action flicks from the 1970s and 1980s opened the door for stars like Arnold Schwarzenegger, Steven Segal, and Jean-Claude Van Damme.
+Good Guys Wear Black’s success at the box office made Norris one of the most recognizable action stars of his generation, and his action flicks from the 1970s and 1980s opened the door for maga-stars like Arnold Schwarzenegger, Steven Segal, and Jean-Claude Van Damme.

 Norris is clearly a limited “actor.”
 He did get better with each film, but he is merely adequate here.
 Thankfully, he was surrounded by a cast of fine actors.
 Anne Archer (Fatal Attraction) plays Norris’s love interest.
 James Franciscus (Beneath the Planet of the Apes) is deliciously hammy as an evil politician.
 Dana Andrews (Laura), in one of his last films, plays an alcoholic government official.
 Jim Backus (TV’s Gilligan’s Island) has a cameo as a doorman.